drupalconnect/flatfish/README.md

 1. We're using Ruby 1.9.3, so install that with RVM, rbenv+ruby-build, or on your own.
 2. Flatfish has a few dependencies, which are listed in the Gemfile.
 You can install the `bundler` gem and then use it to grab the rest of the gems at the versions specified in the Gemfile.lock by running `bundle install`--this is probably a good idea.
 The gems can also be installed by hand--there are only a few.
-3. We've set up a quick Rake task to build and install the Flatfish gem, so if you're using RVM (system-wide flavor) just run 'rake install\_gem'.
-Otherwise, you can just 'gem build flatfish.gemspec' and 'gem install flatfish-VERSION.gem' according to your setup.
+3. We've set up a quick Rake task to build and install the Flatfish gem, so if you're using RVM (system-wide flavor) just run `rake install\_gem`.
+Otherwise, you can just `gem build flatfish.gemspec` and `gem install flatfish-VERSION.gem` according to your setup.

 ## NOTES
 As Flatfish scrapes the HTML over-the-wire, it can be a bit slow (say 10 minutes for 500 pages), but you can speed things up by pointing to a local copy of your site by entering a value for `local_source` in the config.yml file (see the example directory).